elizadoltu/urban-oasis/README.md

-# Urban Green Spaces
+# Urban Oasis

-Welcome to the Urban Green Spaces project!
+Welcome to the Urban Oasis project!
 This project aims to create a multi-page web application to showcase urban green spaces, gardening tips, community stories, and more, with a minimalist design for a better user experience (UX) and user interface (UI).

 ## Project Overview

-Urban Green Spaces is designed to:
+Urban Oasis is designed to:

 - Highlight urban green spaces and their benefits.
 - Provide gardening tips and resources.